Jaccob Slavin: Playing career

 Slavin was drafted by the Carolina Hurricanes in the fourth round, 120th overall, of the 2012 NHL entry draft.
 Despite being drafted, Slavin committed to Colorado College to play for the NCAA Division I Tigers ice hockey team.
 In his first year, his outstanding play was recognized when he was selected as NCHC Rookie of the Year and named to both the 2013–14 NCHC All-Rookie Team and the 2013–14 NCHC All-Conference Second Team.

 The following season, Slavin was named to the 2014–15 NCHC All-Conference First Team.
 Following his sophomore year, Slavin signed a three-year, entry-level contract with the Carolina Hurricanes, forgoing his collegiate career.

 Slavin made his professional debut to start the 2015–16 season with the Hurricanes' American Hockey League (AHL) affiliate, the Charlotte Checkers.
 With 7 assists in his first 14 games with the Checkers, Slavin was recalled by the Hurricanes and made his NHL debut on November 20, 2015.
 Slavin scored his first NHL hat-trick on March 13, 2017, away against the New York Islanders.

 On July 12, 2017, the Hurricanes signed Slavin to a seven-year, $37.1 million contract worth $5.3 million annually.
 The contract began in the 2018–19 season.

 On August 1, 2020, Slavin scored his first career playoff goal against the New York Rangers.
 He became the first player to score a goal in an NHL game in August.

 Slavin was awarded the Lady Byng Memorial Trophy as the league's most gentlemanly player for the 2020–21 season.
 He received the award after accumulating only one minor penalty while averaging 22:59 of ice time over 52 games.
 Three years later he received the Lady Byng Trophy for the second time, after registering 37 points and only four minor penalties across 81 games in the 2023–24 season, becoming the second defenseman after Red Kelly to win the trophy multiple times.

 On July 1, 2024, Slavin signed an eight-year, $51.69 million contract extension with the Hurricanes, carrying an average annual value of $6.46 million.
+Slavin became the second American to win an Olympic Gold Medal and the Stanley Cup in the same year after winning the 2026 Stanley Cup, he is also the ninth player in history overall and one of five American players who had won both a gold medal and Stanley Cup.

+International play

+On January 2, 2026, he was named to the United States roster for the 2026 Winter Olympics.
+Amid online backlash faced by the men's Olympic hockey team regarding the inclusion of FBI director Kash Patel during their gold medal celebrations and members of the team laughing at President Trump's comments of being impeached if he did not invite the women's team to the White House, Slavin was among the majority who visited with the president and attended the State of the Union.